What Happens When Someone Breaks A Rule?

 For second major violators, or multiple minor violators, students meet with the Director of Residence Life and may be removed or placed on probation and assigned community service hours.

-Should the student become involved in a third violation, the student shall be given 24 hours to move out of the residence halls.
-Any student removed from housing will still be held responsible for all housing payments for the remainder of the academic year.
+Should the student become involved in multiple violations, the student shall be given 24 hours to move out of the residence halls.
+Any student removed from housing will still be held responsible for all housing payments for the remainder of the student?s contract term.

 Any behavior that is considered dangerous to any person in the community can result in immediate removal from the residence halls.